priya006/TestProject/README.md

 #Docker File

 1. There is a attached docker file.
-You need to change the page  before you run the program from you local
+You need to change the  path   before you run the program from you local.
+Change the path where you project fiolder  lives.

 #Gherkin Test